 Student Specific Accommodation (SSA) is housing built or designated for students and used for the sole purpose of providing residential accommodation to students during the academic term.
-The Residential Tenancies Act (Amendment) Act 2019 brought SSA under the remit of the Residential Tenancies Board on 15th July 2019.
+The Residential Tenancies Act (Amendment) 2019 brought SSA under the remit of the Residential Tenancies Board on 15 July 2019.

-By being under the RTB’s remit, landlords whose tenancies are registered with the RTB, tenants and licencees in SSA will all have access to the RTB Disputes Resolution process.
+All students, tenants and licensees in SSA have access to the RTB Disputes Resolution Services and only landlords whose tenancies are registered with the RTB also have access.
 This service can be used for issues such as rent reviews and rent setting, deposits, breaches of obligation including anti-social behaviour and issues relating to maintenance.
-Student tenants can use the RTB Dispute Resolution service even if their landlord has not registered their tenancy.
-Further information on the Dispute Resolution service, can be accessed here.
+Student tenants can use the RTB Dispute Resolution Service even if their landlord has not registered their tenancy.
+Further information on the Dispute Resolution Service, can be accessed here.

 You have managed to secure a place in college and now it’s time to find somewhere to live.
 Finding accommodation at this time of year can be a challenge, as there is often an influx of new and returning college students.
 Although it can be tempting, you should not sign a tenancy agreement or pay a deposit for the first place you see - take some time to view other properties and find somewhere that can best meet your needs.
+Always view a property in person before signing a tenancy agreement.
 All landlords who rent to students are required to register their tenancies with the RTB.
 You can check online to see if your tenancy has been registered, or you can ask the landlord when they will be registering the tenancy.

-All providers of property services (Letting Agents, Auctioneers, Estate Agents, Management Agents) operating in the Republic of Ireland are required by law to hold a PSRA licence.
-For further information visit www.psr.ie and to check the public register of licenced property service providers click here.
+All providers of property services (Letting Agents, Auctioneers, Estate Agents, Management Agents) operating in the Republic of Ireland are required by law to hold a PSRA licence and all students seeking to rent accommodation should ask to see the property service provider’s licence and note the licence number.
+This number can then be checked on the Register of Licensed Property Services Providers to ensure that the licence is not only valid and in date, but that the provider’s details match those on the Register.
+For further information visit www.psr.ie and to check the public register click here.

 For example, if you have not paid your rent and are in rent arrears at the end of a tenancy, a landlord may keep all, or a portion of, the deposit to cover the arrears.
 If there is damage to the property that is in excess of normal wear and tear, a landlord may keep all or a portion of the deposit to repair any damage done.
 If you are in a fixed term tenancy (e.g. 12-month tenancy) and leave the tenancy before the end of the fixed term, a landlord may be entitled to keep your deposit or deduct a portion of it to offset the costs of re-letting the accommodation and any rent lost from the fixed term.